 Principal Residence.
-The one dwelling unit in which a principal resident resides that, whenever absent, is the dwelling to which they return until a new principal residence is established.
-A principal residence shall be documented by motor vehicle or voter registration, driver license, or other such evidence as determined acceptable by the Director of Community Development.
-(Approved (7-0) 9/22/22)
+The one dwelling unit where an owner of the property, or tenant of a period greater than 30 days ("permanent resident"), has their true, fixed, and permanent home to which, whenever absent, they intend to return and that shall continue as a principal residence until another principal residence is established.
+A principal residence shall be documented by motor vehicle registration, driver's license, voter registration or other such evidence as determined acceptable by the Director of Community Development.